 - In Artec Studio 11 and 12 the only limit is GPU memory of your card and technically there are no limitations in terms of object size (comparing to older versions of Artec Studio).

 - Calculations of Artec Studio algorithms are distributed between processor cores.
 So the more cores you have and the more powerful is every core, the faster post-processing you receive (keep this issue in mind if you are aiming to post-process large objects).
 For more details on processor cores usage, check the table below.

 - RAM is used to store your data together with the intermediate calculation results.
-If amount of available RAM at your PC is not sufficient, then Artec Studio will move some calculations to swap file of your hard drive.
+If the amount of available RAM at your PC is not sufficient, then Artec Studio will move some calculations to swap file on your hard drive.

-- GPU is used for texture mapping and for rendering of your scans/fusions in 3D View window.
+- GPU is used for texture mapping and for the rendering of your scans/fusions in the 3D View window.

 - Artec Studio 11 and 12 use video memory of your card in the most optimal way (comparing to older software versions).
 The available sizes of texture atlas (512 x 512, 1024 x 1024, 2048 x 2048, 4096 x 4096, etc) are shown in "Texture" section and they depend only on amount of available video memory on your PC, for example, 8192 x 8192 resolution and higher may not be available on less powerful video cards.